 I am a medical social worker.
 This is the story of what's it like to go through an arthroscopic partial meniscectomy.

 On February 6, 2012, I underwent my sixth (count them) knee surgery.
 Lucky me, I know!
 So, if you're wondering what to expect after meniscus surgery, well, I'm your gal.
 My first partial meniscectomy occurred almost 30 years ago, after a tennis injury.
 The audible snap of my tearing meniscus was actually heard by my teammates on the next court.
 Good grief—it hurt!
-The next meniscus tear happened many years later, in my 30s, after a seemingly innocent move.
-I merely kneeled down while talking to a neighbor and felt the unmistakable pain afterwards.
+The next meniscus tear happened many years later, in my thirties, after a seemingly innocent move.
+I merely kneeled down while talking to a neighbor and felt the unmistakable pain afterward.